itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```

-The file is still pretty long, but much easier to maintain.
-Keeping Each action creator and its corresponding reducer together eliminate the need to scroll back and forth while changing things, or adding a new action.
-The flow reads a lot more naturally as well.
+The file is still pretty long, but this refactor is already much easier to reason about.
+Keeping Each action creator and its corresponding reducer together eliminate the need to scroll back and forth while changing things, or adding a new action/reducer flow.

 ### Thunks Middleware

 Out of the box, Redux only supports a strictly synchronous [data flow](http://redux.js.org/docs/basics/DataFlow.html).

-Thankfully, middleware make it easy to dispatch functions and promises, instead of synchronous action creators alone, allowing you to perform operations after a action is dispatched, but before the reducer is called.
+Thankfully, middleware make it easy to dispatch functions and promises, instead of synchronous action creators alone.
+This allows you to perform operations after a action is dispatched, but before the reducer is called.

 [`redux-thunk`](https://github.com/gaearon/redux-thunk) for example, will hijack a dispatched action when a function is returned and tell Redux "Hey, I've got this.
 Do other things, and I'll get back to you."
 Once an async operation, like commonly a promise, gets resolved or rejected, you can dispatch any actions you'd like depending on result of the promise, and Redux will handle those resulting action dispatches.
+The final actions must return normal action objects with at least a `type` property.

 You can uses a thunk for dispatching actions conditionally as well.
 A thunk function is simply a wrapper function used to delay the evaluation inside of it.

-You can dispatch more than one action in a `.then` callback after a promise is returned, but you need at least one `dispatch` call for Redux to anything.
+You can dispatch more than one action in a `.then` or `.catch` callback after a promise is resolved or rejected, but the final actions dispatched must return normal action objects, each with at least a `type` property.
+The module's root reducer will use the `action.type` property of the dispatched action in its switch statement to determine which reducer to run (if any).

 Handling async actions in Redux is simple using thunks.

-Note the axios call from the example above:
+Note the `axios` call from the example above:
 ```js
 /**
  * Submits a new poll to the server